Kurento/kurento/source/user/troubleshooting.rst

 - Packages *openh264-gst-plugins-bad-1.5* and *openh264* are already installed.
 - The file ``/usr/lib/x86_64-linux-gnu/libopenh264.so`` is a broken link to the non-existing file ``/usr/lib/x86_64-linux-gnu/libopenh264.so.0``.

+**Reason**

-**Reason**: The package *openh264* didn't install correctly.
+The package *openh264* didn't install correctly.
 This package is just a wrapper that needs Internet connectivity during its installation stage, to download a binary blob file from this URL: http://ciscobinary.openh264.org/libopenh264-1.4.0-linux64.so.bz2

 If the machine is disconnected during the actual installation of this package, the download will fail silently with some error messages printed on the standard output, but the installation will succeed.

+**Solution**

-**Solution**: Ensure that the machine has access to the required URL, and try reinstalling the package:
+Ensure that the machine has access to the required URL, and try reinstalling the package:

 .. code-block:: shell